ibm-js/liaison/CONTRIBUTING.md

 ## Inline Documentation

-For now our inline API documentation is using [DojoDoc][].
+This project uses [JSDoc](https://github.com/jsdoc3/jsdoc) format for inline API documentation.
 Any pull request should ensure it has updated the inline documentation appropriately or added the appropriate inline documentation.

 ## Test Cases